Classic Vegan Creme Brulee

 Notes

-• The crème brûlée must be completely cooled before refrigerating, as condensation can affect its texture.
+• Storing Instructions: The crème brûlée must be completely cooled before refrigerating, as condensation can affect its texture.
 You can cool the crème brûlée uncovered in the refrigerator for a few hours, then cover in plastic wrap once you are certain it is completely cool.

-• A kitchen torch achieves the best crackly caramel topping, but if you do not have one, you can use the broiler.
+• Kitchen Torch Tips: A torch achieves the best crackly caramel topping, but if you do not have one, you can use the broiler.
 Place an oven rack in the highest position and set the oven to broil.
 Lightly sprinkle the top of each crème brûlée with a thin layer of sugar.
 Place on a baking sheet, transfer to the oven with the door ajar, and broil until the sugar is golden brown and bubbling, 3 to 5 minutes.
 (This may melt the crème brûlée’s interior slightly.
 You can refrigerate for 30 to 45 minutes to firm up before serving.)

-• The crème brûlée can be made up to 24 hours in advance.
+• Meal Prep: The crème brûlée can be made up to 24 hours in advance.
 Keep refrigerated, covered with plastic wrap, until ready to serve.
 Sprinkle with sugar and brûlée the top just before serving.

 Nutrition